 Job Outlook and Salary Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), available positions for retail salespersons were expected to grow by 7% during the 2014-2024 decade.
-BLS data from 2015 showed that the median annual salary earned by retail salespersons was $22,040.
+According to the U.S. Bureau of Labor Statistics (BLS), available positions for retail salespersons were expected to decline by 2% during the 2018-2028 decade.
+BLS data from 2018 showed that the median annual salary earned by retail salespersons was $24,340.
 This data is very general and based on the entire retail industry, so it may not account for salespersons who earn commission instead of hourly pay, or vice versa.
 Furthermore, salespersons in certain industries make more because of the industry they work in.
 For a more thorough understanding of potential salaries for salespersons across multiple industries, please refer to the table below.

 While some retail sales positions do not have any education requirements whatsoever, other sales positions require postsecondary education.
-The BLS foresees average growth in employment for salespersons over the next ten years.
+The BLS foresees a decrease in growth of employment for salespersons over the next ten years.
 Considering the wide variety of occupations included in this category, that growth rate does not say much about what to expect when applying for specific sales positions.